 - 60% of both B2B and B2C marketers use video for marketing.

-- 30% of B2B marketers say video will be key to content marketing success in 2017.
+- 30% of B2B marketers say video will be key to content marketing success.

 Social Media Examiner has similar findings.
 Its research shows that in 2016, 60% of marketers used video; 73% plan on using it more this year.
 In addition, 14% of marketers used live video in 2016.